usnistgov/ARIAC/wiki/documentation/competition_specifications.md

 - There are 8 product bins that may be used for building kits.
 - Products in these bins will not be replaced once used.
-- All products in a particular storage bin are of the same type and have the same orientation.
+- All products in a particular storage bin are of the same type, of the same color, and have the same orientation.
 - The product bins are shallow boxes measuring **0.6 x 0.6 m**.

 ### Parts